krunalijain/aws-bootcamp-cruddur-2023/journal/week2.md

 # Week 2 — Distributed Tracing

 ## Required Homework
-**- Attended Live session : Observability** and understood the use of **Honeycomb**, which is an application used for logging and tracing data.
+**Attended Live session : Observability** and understood the use of **Honeycomb**, which is an application used for logging and tracing data.
 Also used OTEL-Open Telemetry open source observability framework with Honeycomb to instrument traces and logs.

 ## #1 HONEYCOMB